mook-as/kubecf-docs/content/en/docs/Tasks/secrets.md

 ### Finding secrets

-Retrieve the list of all secrets maintained by a KubeCF deployment via
+Retrieve the list of all secrets maintained by a KubeCF deployment (which we assume here to be deployed to the `kubecf` namespace) via:

-    kubectl get quarkssecret --namespace kubecf
+    kubectl get QuarksSecret --namespace kubecf

-To see the information about a specific secret, for example the NATS password, use
+To see the information about a specific secret, for example the NATS password,
+use:

-    kubectl get quarkssecret --namespace kubecf kubecf.var-nats-password --output yaml
+    kubectl get QuarksSecret --namespace kubecf var-nats-password --output yaml

-Note that each quarkssecret has a corresponding regulare k8s secret it controls.
+Note that each QuarksSecret has a corresponding regular Kubernetes secret it controls.

     kubectl get secret --namespace kubecf
-    kubectl get secret --namespace kubecf kubecf.var-nats-password --output yaml
+    kubectl get secret --namespace kubecf var-nats-password --output yaml

 ### Requesting a rotation for a specific secret

-We keep using `kubecf.var-nats-password` as our example secret.
+We keep using `var-nats-password` as our example secret.

 To rotate this secret:

   1. Create a YAML file for a ConfigMap of the form:

         ---
         apiVersion: v1
         kind: ConfigMap
         metadata:
-           name: rotate-kubecf.var-nats-password
+          name: rotate.var-nats-password
           labels:
             quarks.cloudfoundry.org/secret-rotation: "true"
         data:
-           secrets: '["kubecf.var-nats-password"]'
+          secrets: '["var-nats-password"]'

-     Note, while the name of this ConfigMap can be technically anything (allowed by k8s syntax) we recommend using a name derived from the name of the secret itself, to make the connection clear.
+     Note, while the name of this ConfigMap can be technically anything (allowed by Kubernetes syntax) we recommend using a name derived from the name of the secret itself, to make the connection clear.